How to Become a Forex Broker

 If you aren’t ready to buy your own Trading platform license, you can start with an IB or a White Label solution from a Prime broker (your Clearing company).

-As a White Label you’ll be able to customize your own fee structure and dealing spreads to earn higher income.
+As a White Label, you’ll be able to customize your own fee structure and dealing spreads to earn a higher income.

-For this type of business you’ll need no licensing or registration.
-All you’ll have to do is find and refer clients, which can be done via any website (most common way), word of mouth, including conferences and seminars, by utilizing own existing client base etc.
+For this type of business, you’ll need no licensing or registration.
+All you’ll have to do is find and refer clients, which can be done via any website (most common way), word of mouth, including conferences and seminars, by utilizing your own existing client base etc.